Schneider CA1: Description

-Secondary armement was two 8 mm Hotchkiss M1914 machine guns in the sides of the tank in large hemispherical ballmounts, and resting on pintles.
+Secondary armament was two 8 mm Hotchkiss Mle 1914 machine guns in the sides of the tank in large hemispherical ballmounts, and resting on pintles.
 The right machine gun is, because of the room needed for the main gun, positioned more to the rear than the left one.
-The machine guns have a traverse of 106°, a depression of -45° and an elevation of 20°.
+The machine guns have a traverse of 106°, a depression of −45° and an elevation of 20°.
 A bin, in the extreme left corner, was for four thousand rounds of 8 mm ammunition.
 In 1918, in practice fifty belts, each of ninety-six rounds, were carried for a total of 4,800 rounds.